Motor-Learning-Lab/FOVsucmodel/README.md

    ### Make sure that output plots folders are all right for you
         After you prepare the Python environment and modify the output file
    ### Make sure you can connect to the internet (figshare) and run the model ipynb files
       1. In the successpersession folder, run ESTgamma.ipynb.
-Input is the model_session_final.csv which should be automatically downloaded to the corresponding folder.
+Input is the model_session_patched.csv which should be automatically downloaded to the corresponding folder.
 You can also got to https://figshare.com/articles/dataset/Data_of_the_Bayesian_model/27061012 and download the data mmanually.
 The whole process of the Baysian analysis is included in the file.
       2.Similarly, In the angularerror folder, run fovdisD2.ipynb.
 Input is the model_trial_final.csv which should be automatically downloaded to the corresponding folder.
       3.Similarly, In the distancetravelled folder, run fovM4D2.ipynb.
 Input is the model_trial_final.csv which should be automatically downloaded to the corresponding folder.
   ## if you are willing to go through all the process